 Post-market data must be used to continually reassess the benefit–risk analysis in the CER and to update the risk management part of the technical documentation.

 Any actions such as recalls and notifications have to be discussed in the PMCF evaluation report.
 Incidents should be displayed in a table and (serious) adverse events mentioned in detail - with a focus on the evaluation of whether an incident is device-related or not.

 For Class III devices and implantable devices, the PMCF evaluation report is required to have annual data updates.

-To be ready to meet these PMS requirements those responsible for medical devices need to have the means of publishing, controlling and auditing the documentation and systems that can oversee the safety of a product throughout its lifecycle.
-This means ensuring you have the tools to continually monitor the risk a device poses to users, based on your vigilance and the proactive gathering of feedback around the usage of your device.
+It requires tools to continually monitor the risk a device poses to users, based on your vigilance and the proactive gathering of feedback and data around the usage of the device.
 The effectiveness of your QMS will be key to delivering on these obligations and demonstrating to regulators that you have done so.